open-guides/og-aws/README.md

 -	AWS offers a [**free tier**](https://aws.amazon.com/free/) of service, that allows very limited usage of resources at no cost.
 For example, a micro instance and small amount of storage is available for no charge.
 (If you have an old account but starting fresh, sign up for a new one to qualify for the free tier.)
 [AWS Activate](https://aws.amazon.com/activate/) extends this to tens of thousands of dollars of free credits to startups in [certain funds or accelerators](https://aws.amazon.com/activate/portfolio-detail/).
 -	You can set [**billing alerts**](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-alarms.html) to be notified of unexpected costs, such as costs exceeding the free tier.
 You can set these in a [granular way](https://wblinks.com/notes/aws-tips-i-wish-id-known-before-i-started/#billing).
 -	AWS offers [Cost Explorer](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-explorer-what-is.html), a tool to get better visibility into costs.
--	For significant visibility, however, also consider third-party services like the ones above.
-	-	Sometimes, the AWS billing console times out or is too slow to use.
-In such case, third-party tools (like [Ice](https://github.com/Netflix/ice) — see above) may be a better option.
+-	Unfortunately, the AWS console and billing tools are rarely enough to give good visibility into costs.
+For large accounts, the AWS billing console can time out or be too slow to use.
+-	**Tools:**
+	-	🔹Enable [billing reports](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html) and install an open source tool to help manage or monitor AWS resource utilization. [**Netflix Ice**](https://github.com/Netflix/ice) is probably the first one you should try.
+Check out [docker-ice](https://github.com/jonbrouse/docker-ice) for a Dockerized version that eases installation.
+	-	🔸One challenge with Ice is that it doesn’t cover amortized cost of reserved instances.
+	-	Other tools include [Security Monkey](https://github.com/Netflix/security_monkey) and [Cloud Custodian](https://github.com/capitalone/cloud-custodian).
+-	**Third-party services:** Several companies offer services designed to help you gain insights into expenses or lower your AWS bill, such as [OpsClarity](http://http//www.opsclarity.com/), [Cloudability](https://www.cloudability.com/), [CloudHealth Technologies](https://www.cloudhealthtech.com/), and [ParkMyCloud](http://www.parkmycloud.com/).
+Some of these charge a percentage of your bill, which may be expensive.
--	AWS’s [Trusted Advisor ](https://aws.amazon.com/premiumsupport/trustedadvisor/)is another service that can help with cost concerns.
+-	AWS’s [Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) is another service that can help with cost concerns.
 -	Don’t be shy about asking your account manager for guidance in reducing your bill.
 It’s their job to keep you happily using AWS.
 -	**Tagging for cost visibility:** As the infrastructure grows, a key part of managing costs is understanding where they lie.
 It’s strongly advisable to [tag resources](https://aws.amazon.com/blogs/aws/resource-groups-and-tagging/), and as complexity grows, group them effectively.
 If you [set up billing allocation appropriately](http://aws.amazon.com/blogs/aws/aws-cost-allocation/), you can then get visibility into expenses according to organization, product, individual engineer, or any other way that is helpful.
 -	If you need to do custom analysis of raw billing data or want to feed it to a third party cost analysis service, [enable](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#turnonreports) the [detailed billing report](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#detailed-billing-report) feature.